Husband of SIA cabin crew member tests positive for COVID-19, did not report developing symptoms during quarantine

 SINGAPORE: Singapore's sole community COVID-19 case on Monday (Feb 22) did not report symptoms that he developed while in quarantine, despite being identified as a close contact of an earlier case.

-The 43-year-old Singaporean man, known as Case 60389, is the husband of a Singapore Airlines (SIA) cabin crew member whose COVID-19 infection was confirmed on Feb 9 after she was on a turnaround flight to Dubai.
+The 43-year-old Singaporean man, known as Case 60389, is the husband of a Singapore Airlines (SIA) cabin crew member whose COVID-19 infection was confirmed on Feb 9 after she was on a turnaround flight to the United Arab Emirates.

 READ: SIA cabin crew member might have been infected on flight, 4 passengers also tested positive for COVID-19: MOH